josdas/Fuzzy-transform/README.md

 The way for utilizing  neural network as transformation from string to vector.

 The distance between two vectors is similar to Levenshtein.
-This way can be used to draw words on a plot.
+This method can be used to draw words on a plot.

 I used recurent neural network.
 It lets process letters one by one.